House Cleaning Answering Service

 Product and allergy questions can be sensitive

-The call plan should capture preferences and use approved language.
-Anything involving health claims, special surfaces, chemicals, or guarantees should route to staff.
+The call path should capture preferences and use approved language.
+Anything involving health claims, special surfaces, chemicals, or guarantees should go to staff.

 We already text customers